Thailand has been my second home for years and my favorite base that I’ve found after nearly eight years of traveling.

 July to October is when the most amount of rainfall occurs for the country but coming at the shoulder months could be worth it as prices are cheaper and places are generally less crowded.

-All of these costs are per person/room, per day and are simply round about averages.
+All of these costs are per person/room, per day, and are simple averages.

 You can actually find hostels for only 100B and resorts for over 8,000B, so I simply gave you an average number to get your wheels turning for your budget.